lucas-varela/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/TypographySetup/Typography.md

 one occurrence than to search through files and replace the specific class.

 01. We recommend starting with an Elements folder in your package, and start defining tokens during creation.
-Keeping the files small and specific to function/definition will be easier to maintain, and easier for others to understand.
+Keeping files small and specific to function/definition will be easier to maintain, and easier for others to understand.

 01. Tokens can be defined individually, or within a group if they share